What we offer

 - Want a more structured, body-informed approach alongside relational work

-Some phases of EMDR may use extended sessions — this is discussed individually.
+Some phases of EMDR may use extended sessions.
+This is discussed individually.

 Good supervision is a space to reflect on your own reactions, to examine the parallel process, to become more fully present as a clinician.